Virtual brand workshops: 6 secrets of success

 - Energy: shorter sessions, frequent breaks, energisers

-In conclusion, the craziest of years has shown that virtual brand workshops and training can work, provided they use smart design and expert facilitation.
+In conclusion, the craziest couple of years showed that virtual brand workshops and training can work, provided they use smart design and expert facilitation.
 It’s definitely not a case of ‘copy & pasting’ what works in the physical world.
 We do look forward to getting on a plane again and flying to a real-life meeting (remember those?!).
 But until we get to that point, we start the year confident that virtual working can be effective.

 If you’d like a copy of the full research report on Virtual Brand Strategy, simply stick your name and email in the form below.
 We’ll also send you the news on topical brand growth stories and info on upcoming training programs.
 (If you don’t find this stuff interesting, you can unsubscribe at any point).